LOADING ...

 two globes of fire, from which the sea fled away in clouds of

-smoke; and now we saw it was the of Leviathan; his forehead was
+smoke; and now we saw it was the head of Leviathan; his was

-divided into streaks of green & purple like those on a tyger's
+divided into streaks of green & purple those on a tyger's forehead:

-soon we saw his mouth & red gills just above the raging foam, tinging
+soon we saw his mouth & red gills hung just above the raging foam,

-the black deep with beams of blood, advancing towards us with all the
+the black deep with beams of blood, towards us with all the fury

 of a spiritual existence.
-My friend the angel up from his station
+My the angel climb'd up from his station

-into the mill; I remain'd alone;& this appearance was no more, but I
+into the mill; I remain'd alone;& then this was no more, but I

-found sitting on a pleasant bank beside a river by moonlight
+found myself on a pleasant bank beside a river by moonlight

-hearing a harper, who to the harp;& his theme was: 'The man who never
+hearing a harper, who sung to the harp;& his was: 'The man who never

-alters his is like standing water,& breeds reptiles of the mind. '
+his opinion is like standing water,& breeds reptiles of the mind. '

-But I apose and for the mill,& there I found my angel, who,
+But I apose and sought for the mill,& I found my angel, who,

 surprised asked me how I escaped?
-I answer'd: 'All we saw was owing
+I answer'd: that we saw was owing

-to your metaphysics; for when you ran away, I found on a bank by
+to metaphysics; for when you ran away, I found myself on a bank by

 hearing a harper.
 But now we have seen my eternal lot, shall I

-shew you ' He lugh'd at my proposal; but I by force suddenly caught
+shew you yours? ' He lugh'd at my but I by force suddenly caught

 him in my arms,& flew thro' the night, till we were elevated

-above the earth's shadow; then I flung myself with him into the
+above the earth's shadow; then I flung with him directly into the

-body of the sun; I clothed myself in white & taking in my hand
+body of the sun; here I clothed myself in white & in my hand

-Swedenborg's volumes, sunk from the clime, and passed all the
+Swedenborg's volumes, from the glorious clime, and passed all the

-planets till we to Saturn: here I staid to rest,& then leap'd into
+planets till we came to here I staid to rest,& then leap'd into

-the void between Saturn & fixed stars.
-'Here', said I, 'Is lot, in
+the between Saturn & fixed stars.
+'Here', said I, 'Is your lot, in

-space, if space it may be call'd. ' Soon we saw the stable and the
+this space, if it may be call'd. ' Soon we saw the stable and the

 church,& I took him to the altar and the bible, and lo!
 It was a

-deep pit, into I descended, driving the angel before me; soon we saw
+deep pit, into which I descended, driving the before me; soon we saw

-seven houses of brick; one we in it were a number of monkeys,
+seven houses of brick; one we enter'd; in it were a of monkeys,

-baboons,& all of that species, chain'd by the middle, and
+baboons,& all of species, chain'd by the middle, grinning and

-snatching at one another, but witheld by the of their chains:
+at one another, but witheld by the shortness of their chains:

-however, I saw that they sometimes grew numerous; and then the were
+however, I saw they sometimes grew numerous; and then the weak were

-caught by the strong, and with a grinning aspect, coupled with,&
+by the strong, and with a grinning aspect, first coupled with,&

 then devour'd, by plucking off first one limb and then another, the

-was left a helpless trunk; this, after grinning & kissing it with
+body was left a helpless trunk; this, grinning & kissing it with

-seeming fondness, they too; and here & there I saw one savourily
+seeming fondness, they devour'd too; and & there I saw one savourily

-picking the flesh off of his own tail; as the terribly annoy'd us
+the flesh off of his own tail; as the stench terribly annoy'd us

-both, we went into the mill,& in my hand brought the of a body,
+both, we went into the mill,& in my brought the skeleton of a body,

 which in the mill was Aristotele's analitycs.
 So the angel said:

-phantasy has upon me,& thou oughtest to be ashamed.
-'I answered:
+phantasy has imposed upon me,& thou oughtest to be ashamed.
+'I

 'We on one another, & it is but lost time to converse with you